Khanjo/hello-world/README.md

-# hello-world is a thing for some stuff
+# hello-world is a thing for some stuff like practicing coding